 Child care can be a significant monthly expense, as much as an average rent payment if you've got more than one child.
 The Internal Revenue Service is willing to help you out a little if you're struggling with these costs.
 The child and dependent care tax credit is nonrefundable, so it only does you any good if you owe the IRS money at the end of the year – it can erase or at least reduce your tax debt.
 It won't compensate for all of your child-care costs, and you must meet a lot of requirements, but after-school programs do count.

-Although it's a bit of a catch-22, you must also have earned income to qualify for the child-care tax credit, and unemployment compensation isn't earned income.
+One catch to the tax credit is that your child must attend the after-school program so you can work – just giving mom or dad some down time doesn't count.
+If you're married, both you and your spouse must work, or your spouse must be a full-time student.
+If you're involuntarily unemployed and job-hunting while your child attends the after-school program, this counts as well.
+Although it's a bit of a catch-22, you must also have earned income as one of the qualifications for after school care, and unemployment compensation isn't earned income.
 If you collect unemployment all year, you can't claim the credit for child care costs incurred while you looked for a job unless you also had some other source of income that qualifies.
 If you're married, both you and your spouse must have earned income unless your spouse is a full-time student.

 Although the credit for child care isn't changing with the 2018 laws, the Child Tax Credit is doubling to $2,000 per qualifying child.
 The income thresholds for the after school care tax deductible are also increasing, so married couples filing jointly will be able to make up to $400,000 to still get the full credit.